-The text should deal with significant issues concerning the international state of affairs —from political, economic or social point of view— while bringing to the fore, through the use of current data, significant problems, trends, points of views, etc. using an approach that combines information and analysis of the topic discussed.
+With an academic approach, the text should deal with significant issues concerning international relations —from political, economic or social point of view— while bringing to the fore, through the use of current data, significant problems, trends, points of views, etc., and combining information and analysis of the topic discussed.

 The paper submitted must be original, unpublished and must represent a real contribution to scientific knowledge in the area of study.